 Use a Gantt chart like this one to keep track of your strategy, team progress, and key actions before, during, and after your event.

-What we like: The color coding helps make the complexities of event planning and marketing more manageable.
+What I like: The color coding helps make the complexities of event planning and marketing more manageable.
 While this example doesn’t provide many details, it gives you a good idea of how a Gantt chart can help you organize your event.

 Getting Started With Gantt Charts

-Gantt charts can help keep your projects organized, so you never miss a beat.
+Gantt charts can help keep your projects organized so you never miss a beat.